microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

 | `SQL_PASSWORD`     | A password which will be set on all SQL Azure DBs                              |
 | `SERVICEPRINCIPAL` | See details below                                                              |

 The value of the `SERVICEPRINCIPAL` secret above needs to have the below format.
-All the properties can be found in the JSON output of the `az ad sp create-for-rbac` command above.

 ```json
 {